Mayron/MayronObjects/README.md

     data.enabled = enabled; -- we can assume that the enabled parameter must be a boolean end

--- We do not need to reassign a function definition using `DefineParams` because -- it uses the interface definition which cannot be replaced. function Component:IsEnabled(data)
+-- We should not reassign a function definition using `DefineParams` because -- it uses the interface definition which cannot be replaced. function Component:IsEnabled(data)
     -- this function must return a boolean value as specified by the interface definition